 Revenues.
 We primarily derive our revenues from operations of our leased and owned hotels and franchise and service fees from our manachised and franchised hotels.
-Our revenues are subject to business tax of 5% (before May 1, 2016) and other related taxes.
 The following table sets forth the revenues generated by our leased and owned and manachised and franchised hotels and other revenues, each in absolute amount and as a percentage of total revenues for the periods indicated.